 Meaningful daytime activities are also important to people living at home with dementia and their caretakers.
 According to Vaandrager, it is still difficult finding suitable day care.
 ‘When looking for daytime activities, you often find the options limited to games and coffee.
 A lot of people with dementia really benefit from something different.
 They are happier when they are active, are outdoors for much of the day and can choose themselves what they want to do.
 We have seen a number of green initiatives popping up in cities recently, from gardening to looking after animals.
 As this is a relatively new type of daytime activity, we still know little about the diversity and value of these green initiatives.
 The aim of our research is to investigate the characteristics of green initiatives in urban areas and find out the significance of these green initiatives for people with dementia and their caretakers.’

 Read more about green initiatives in cities:

-“Pluk de vruchten” picking garden in Nijmegen.
-A historical garden with an orchard, greenhouses and vegetable gardens.
-The activities are based around healthful eating, exercise and gardening.
-Participants sow, plant, weed and harvest and help prepare meals which they then eat together.
+“Pluk de vruchten” picking garden in Nijmegen is a historical garden with an orchard, greenhouses and vegetable gardens.
+The activities are based around healthy eating, exercise and gardening.
+Participants (people with dementia) sow, plant, weed and harvest and help prepare meals which they then eat together.
 It is the initiative of a social entrepreneur.

 Hoeve Klein Mariëndaal in Arnhem is an urban farm with a nursery, a flower and herb garden, a tearoom and a variety of animals roaming around, including a donkey, chickens and rabbits.
 With the support of a creative therapist and volunteers, people with dementia can choose from a range of activities such as gardening, walking and painting.